simonvw95/GD_3d_tool/README.md

 We adapted the tool to work for graph drawings and enhanced it by adding new features

 ### Minimal example
-With a single git clone, the tool should be usable for three example graphs provided in the GitHub repository.
+With a single git clone (make sure you use git lfs to properly clone the csv files or dowload the csv files manually), the tool should be usable for three example graphs provided in the GitHub repository.
 Please run the **json_to_pickle.py** script to put the datafiles in the correct format.
 Then Simply run **visualize_metrics.py** to use the tool for three example graphs.
 To use the tool for your own graphs please follow the instructions below.

 ### Personal dataset/graphs